Skip to main content

 What it is

-The Payment Gateway is a self-hosted service that takes a stablecoin (or native-asset) payment from intent to signed, audit-ready proof.
+The Payment Gateway is a self-hosted x402 facilitator and agentic payment gateway that takes a stablecoin payment from intent to a signed, offline-verifiable proof across seven chains.
 You run it on your own infrastructure: it holds no account with us, makes no outbound call to us, and never phones home.
 It does three things end to end:

 1. Creates a payment intent for a specific network, asset, amount, recipient, and your own order reference, and hands back the receive address to show your customer.